 What is partnership-centred care?

-We are living in an era of an ageing population comprised of people from culturally diverse backgrounds, while simultaneously witnessing rapid changes in technology and innovations in healthcare treatments.
+We are living in an era of an ageing population comprising people from culturally diverse backgrounds, while simultaneously witnessing rapid changes in technology and innovations in healthcare.

 Over the years there have been a number of models of care developed and implemented to address the needs of older people.
-However, some of these models may no longer be compatible with (or appropriate for) our current expectations.
+Some of these models, however, may no longer be compatible with (or appropriate to) our current expectations.

 What are the different models of care?

 Some of the models of care that you might be familiar with include:

 - medical models of care where the focus is on disease and the treatment of impairments

 - traditional models of care, which tend to be routine-driven and task-focused